gjlp25/RC522_RFID_Pico/readme.md

 ## Customization

 - Update the `AUTHORIZED_CARDS` dictionary in `main.py` with your actual tag UIDs and names.
-- Update the WiFi and MQTT credentials in `secrets.py`.
+- Update the WiFi and MQTT credentials in `secrets.h`.

 ## Troubleshooting